 G: Perfect!
 So you’re the right person to ask these questions.
 Okay, then let’s get straight to the point.

-My first question will be: from what we see now, most projects, even if they have a whitepaper and seem to have quite thoughtful token economy, but from lots of perspectives, and if we have some experience, we’ll easily understand that lots of the projects have a pyramid structure or even if creators don’t intend to but somehow the pyramid way of thinking prevails.
+My first question will be: from what we see now, most projects, even if they have a whitepaper and seem to have quite a thoughtful token economy, but from lots of perspectives, and if we have some experience, we’ll easily understand that lots of the projects have a pyramid structure or even if creators don’t intend to but somehow the pyramid way of thinking prevails.

 And I would ask, from your experience, from your point of view, if we talk about pyramids versus sustainability – how can we understand and see, maybe via some red flags or some criteria, that tokenomics offered by a project really has a potential for a long-term existence and development?
 Or is it going to be another pyramid as we see in 90-95% of situations?

-A: First of all, when you are creating a token economy, you should understand that you never can embrace all the points, elements that can be involved in token economy activity.
-So this is because the human brain can’t catch everything to understand what is better, what is good.
+A: First of all, when you are creating a token economy, you should understand that you never can embrace all the points, and elements that can be involved in token economy activity.
+So this is because the human brain can’t catch everything to understand what is better, and what is good.